PunchThrough/styleguide/ruby.md

     puts "$global = #{$global}"
     ```

-* Don't pass herdoc strings to methods.
+* Don't pass heredoc strings to methods.
 Use a temporary variable.

     ```ruby
     # bad